 In June 2004, we initiated a plan to reduce our operating expenses in order to better align our operating cost structure with the current economic environment and to improve our operating margins.
 The plan to reduce operating expenses resulted in the consolidation of facilities, headcount reductions, and the termination of operating contracts.
-These actions resulted in an aggregate restructuring charge of \$23.8 million, recorded in the fourth quarter of fiscal 2004.

-As of June 30, 2004, there was \$13.3 million remaining in accrued expenses relating to the remaining severance obligations and lease payments.
+These actions resulted in an aggregate restructuring charge of \$23.5 million, recorded in the fourth quarter of fiscal 2004.
+As of June 30, 2004, there was \$13.0 million remaining in accrued expenses relating to the remaining severance obligations and lease payments.
 During the year ended June 30, 2004, the following activity was recorded (in thousands):

-Closure/ Consolidation of Facilities and Contract exit costs Employee Severance, Benefits, and Related Costs Asset Impairments Total Restructuring charge \$ 20,984 \$ 1,046 \$ 1,776 \$ 23,806 Fiscal 2004 payments (8,435) (280) (8,715) Impairment of assets - - (1,776) (1,776) Accrued expenses, June 30, 2004 \$ 12,549 \$ 766 \$ \$ 13,315 Expected final payment date February 2007 December 2004
+Fiscal 2004 Restructuring Plan 0 Closure/ Consolidation f Facilities and ntract exit costs Employee Severance, Benefits, and Related Costs Asset Impairments Total Restructuring charge \$ 20,484 \$ 1,191 \$ 1,776 \$ 23,451 Fiscal 2004 payments (8,435) (280) (8,715) Impairment of assets (1,776) (1,776) Accrued expenses, June 30, 2004 \$ 12,049 \$ 911 \$ \$ 12,960 Expected final payment date February 2007 December 2004

 In October 2002, we initiated a plan to further reduce operating expenses in response to first quarter revenue results that were below expectations and to general economic uncertainties.
 In addition, we revised revenue expectations for the remainder of the fiscal year and beyond, primarily related to the manufacturing/supply chain product line, which has been affected the most by the current economic conditions.
 The plan to reduce operating expenses resulted in headcount reductions, consolidation of facilities, and discontinuation of development and support for certain non-critical products.
-These actions resulted in an aggregate restructuring charge of \$16.1 million, recorded during the three months ended December 31, 2002.
-In June 2003 we reviewed our estimates to this plan and recorded a \$12.0 million increase to the accrual, primarily due to revisions of the facility sub-lease assumptions, as well as increases to severance and other costs.
-During fiscal 2004, we recorded a \$0.8 decrease to the accrual related to revised assumptions associated with lease exit costs and severance obligations, and recorded a payment of \$4.1 million associated with the buyout of a remaining lease obligation.
+These actions resulted in an aggregate restructuring charge of \$28.1 million.
+During fiscal 2004, we recorded a \$4.9 million decrease to the accrual related to revised assumptions associated with lease exit costs, particularly the buyout of a remaining lease obligation, and severance obligations.

 As of June 30, 2004, there was \$7.7 million remaining in accrued expenses relating to the remaining severance obligations and lease payments.
-During the year ended June 30, 2004, the following activity was recorded (in thousands):
+The components of the restructuring plan are as follows (in thousands):